A woman bailed her great-nephew out of jail. A day later, she was beaten to death with a hammer.

 Why her teenage nephew decided to kill will likely remain a mystery forever.

-This month, an Indiana Judge sentenced Bobby Truitt II to a total of 67 years in prison for murdering his great-aunt, 64-year-old Sharon Lovins.
+An Indiana Judge sentenced Bobby Truitt II to a total of 67 years in prison for murdering his great-aunt, 64-year-old Sharon Lovins.
 He was convicted of murder and abuse of a corpse, according to Fox 59.

 Truitt was initially charged with rape but pleaded to the abuse of a corpse charge instead.